Tgrede/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+closure is used when the ${name} gets access to the name passed into personalDice but we would not be able to access newRoll from outside the inner function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+nothing changed?

 c.
 What is the lexical scope of `newRoll`?
+block scope, only accessible within the function

 ### Task 3 - Stretch Goals